 Awingu can work with any external IDP that supports SAML or OpenID Connect.
 Please check the documentation of your IDP on how to add a trusted application.

-Azure AD, Microsoft ADFS & Google have been tested in combination with Awingu.
+Azure AD, Azure AD with OPSWAT, Microsoft ADFS & Google have been tested in combination with Awingu.

 Please check following documentation on how to configure them: